Doctor Dolittle (musical): 2007-08 UK tour

-In 2007, Bill Kenwright produced a brand new production of the musical starring Tommy Steele in the title role which toured the UK until 2008.
+In 2007, Bill Kenwright produced a brand new production of the musical starring Tommy Steele in the title role which toured the UK until the following year.
 The production was directed by Bob Tomson, designed by Paul Farnsworth and choreographed by Karen Bruce.
 This production was a revised version with many changes to the book and musical numbers.

 2018-19 UK tour

-A new UK tour presented by Music & Lyrics opened at the Churchill Theatre, Bromley on 9 November 2018.
+A new UK tour presented by Music & Lyrics opened on 9 November 2018 at the Churchill Theatre in Bromley, Greater London.
 Mark Williams played the title role alongside Brian Capron as Blossom / Straight Arrow, Vicky Entwistle as Polynesia, Mollie Melia-Redgrave as Emma Fairfax and Patric Sullivan as Matthew Muggins.
-The production was directed by Christopher Renshaw, designed by Tom Piper, choreographed by Josh Rhodes with musical supervision by Mike Dixon.
+The production was directed by Christopher Renshaw, designed by Tom Piper and choreographed by Josh Rhodes with musical supervision by Mike Dixon.

 Music & Lyrics Productions closed the tour at the end of its run at the New Theatre, Oxford on 26 January 2019.
-The company has cited lower than anticipated advance ticket sales for the reason to cancel the tour.
+The company cited lower advance ticket sales than anticipated as the reason for the decision.